pyronaur/pyronaur.com/src/content/published/hype.md

 ## Don't fear the hype

-Remember [insert hype from 2015]?
+Remember the how Google Glass was going to be the future?
 Yeah, neither do I. Remember someone who got excited?
 When was the last time you thought about their stupidity?

 Don't fear the hype.
 Embrace it. **You're allowed an opinion.** You're allowed to make mistakes and grow.
 Whatever you think about it, it's fine.
 You do you.